 If the parents cannot come to an agreement-or if a judge determines the schedule they establish does not meet state guidelines-the court can dictate the schedule.
 Even if one parent is given sole parental responsibility, the other parent is usually still eligible for frequent, meaningful visitation under a time-sharing agreement.
-Under certain circumstances, grandparents may also be eligible for visitation.
-Learn more about grandparent visitation rights.

-For skilled legal representation, call the Law Offices of K. Dean Kantaras, P.A. at (727) 939-6113 today.
+For skilled legal representation, call the Law Offices of K. Dean Kantaras, P.A. at (727) 939-6113 or contact us online now.

 Top Rating for Ethics & Skill of AV Preeminent®

 Selection for Florida Super Lawyers® - Top 5%